 We are grateful that presently there are over 70 established national churches with Brazilian pastors.
 These churches are burdened for spreading the Gospel and are supporting Brazilian missionaries serving in rural areas and cities in various locations throughout Brazil.
 Recently, their sights have become focused on foreign missions.
 In 2007, they formed a new mission organization for sending Brazilians to other countries.
 Missions conferences are important parts of the yearly schedules of the churches, Seminary and Bible Institute.
 The process of evangelism and training leadership continues to be a vital part of the Brazilian churches.
 In 2 Timothy 2:2, God’s Word encourages us to train faithful men so that they, in turn, will train others.
 Gratefulness flows from our lips as we realize that God has allowed BGFM missionaries to have a part in His wonderful plan of building His Church.
 Special ministries have always been vital to the overall goal of the BGFM.
 The ministries established in earlier years continue and have experienced steady growth.
 In 2007, the SIBIMA Seminary was completely turned over to Brazilian ownership and leadership.
 In 2008, a new field in Southern Brazil was opened.
 Several BGFM and Brazilian missionaries are teaming up to minister in Porto Alegre, Rio Grande do Sul.

 God has richly blessed the BGFM with 19 families and 4 single ladies serving as missionaries on our fields in Brazil.
 At present, we minister in the states of Ceara, Alagos, Rio Grande do Norte and Rio Grande do Sul.
-State-side we have two couples serving in the Home Office, along with part-time administrative assistants, and one couple on loan to another ministry.
-Seven couples and a single lady have retired from BGFM since 1993.
+State-side we have two couples serving in the Home Office, along with a part-time administrative assistant, and one couple on loan to another ministry.
+Nine couples and a single lady have retired from BGFM since 1993.